 Rest cookies on tray for 5 minutes before transferring.

-You can also skip substitutes entirely and rely on quality chocolate.
+You can also skip substitutes completely and rely on good-quality chocolate, brown sugar, and butter for flavor.

 For soft cookies